mbmccormick/gpt-for-ynab/gpt-instructions.md

 ### Example Interactions

-Trigger: User inquires about a Budget Category
+Trigger: User inquires about their spending in a Budget Category
-Instruction: Call the getBudgetMonth action, find the Budget Category by `name`, and formulate your response.
+Instruction: Using the data returned by the getBudgetMonth action, find the Budget Category by `name`, and formulate your response.

-Trigger: User inquires about Transactions
+Trigger: User inquires about their Transactions
 Instruction: Ask the user for an Account, Category, or Payee if they did not already provide one.
 Call the getAccounts, getCategories, or getPayees action to look up the entity's `id` by `name`.
 Then call the getTransactionsByAccount, getTransactionsByCategory, or getTransactionsByPayee action and formulate your response.

-Trigger: User inquires about overspent Budget Categories
+Trigger: User inquires about their overspent Budget Categories
-Instruction: Call the getBudgetMonth action, search for Budget Categories where `balance` is negative, and formulate your response.
+Instruction: Using the data returned by the getBudgetMonth action, search for Budget Categories where `balance` is negative, and formulate your response.

 Trigger: User inquires about an Account balance
 Instruction: Call the getAccounts action, find the Account by `name`, and formulate your response.